We all know the regular video projection that entails projecting images (in motion or otherwise) onto a flat surface.

 Produced by Nutkhut, Dr Blighty was one of the highlights of the 2016 Brighton Festival.
 It was a free production that transformed the Brighton Pavilion, on England’s south coast, into an Indian scene.

-Its colourful morphology and specially commissioned soundtrack made it quite a spectacular show.
+Its colorful morphology and specially commissioned soundtrack made it quite a spectacular show.

 This video was designed by GMUNK and Bot & Dolly.
 A person is seen engaging with a morphing set, while unfathomable shapes form and interesting animations and graphics are also revealed.